seinecle/codapps/docs/generated-slides/subdir/testing-and-releasing-for-android_temp_pdf.md

 A certificate is the unique and "tamperproof" ID of your app.
 It is used by Google to make sure that your app is indeed the one it claims to be, and not one corrupted by a third party.

 //ST: !
 Generating certificates can be a long and painful process (watch the lesson on certificates for iPhone apps and cry...).
-Luckily, Google's process is simpler, and Codename One makes it evenn simpler.
+Luckily, Google's process is simpler, and Codename One makes it even simpler.

 Follow these steps: